launchdarkly/hello-dotnet-client/README.md

     public const string FeatureFlagKey = "my-flag";
 ```

-3. Build and run the `XamarinAndroidApp` or `XamarinIOsApp` project.
+3. Build and run the `HelloDotnetMaui` project.

 You should see the message `"Feature flag '<flag key>' is <true/false> for this context"`.